 Why the Demonisation?

-The big question is: why is gambling demonised by so many news outlets, and is it really as evil as it’s made out to be?
-I don’t claim to have all the answers, but I’ve been thinking about it a lot.
-Maybe it’s because stories about danger and addiction grab more clicks than calm, everyday experiences.
-Maybe it’s because gambling still carries old cultural baggage from the days when it was underground and unregulated.
-Whatever the reason, the public conversation often feels one-sided.
+The big question is why gambling gets treated so harshly by so many news outlets.
+Maybe it is because stories about danger and addiction grab more clicks than calm, everyday experiences.
+Maybe it is because online gambling still carries the stigma of the old underground days before proper regulation arrived.
+Whatever the reason, the public conversation feels persistently one-sided.

 Recent Headlines

-Before we go deeper, here are some recent headlines that caught my eye.
-They show how forcefully the media often paints online gambling—not as entertainment, but as a looming threat.
+Before going deeper, here are some recent headlines that illustrate the point.
+They show just how forcefully the media tends to paint online gambling, not as entertainment, but as a looming threat:

 - “R2 million in the red – Online gambling destroyed my life” — News24 by Magdel Louw